t-student/websource/content/post/multinomial0.md

 Thus, the relative probability of being squamous rather than benign increases by about 10 percent for every unit increase in the hscore.
 (Relative probabilities are also called relative odds.)

+A common mistake is to interpret the coefficient as meaning that the probability of squamous is higher for higher hscores.
+It is only the relative probability of squamous over benign that is higher.
+To obtain a fuller picture we need to consider the second equation as well.
+The coefficient of black in the home equation is 0.813.
+Exponentiating, we obtain